joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

 ## Interpreter

 The interpreter itself is very small.
 It's just a loop that runs until the end of the program is reached.
-Then, token by token, it looks each token in the dictionary of primitives and calls the function associated with it.
+Then, token by token, it looks at each token in the dictionary of primitives and calls the function associated with it.
 If the token is not in the dictionary, it is assumed to be a number and is pushed onto the data stack.

 There's more going on here to deal with variables and calling "functions", but again, this isn't a tutorial.